Highlights from the 2017/18 fiscal year

 A driver of enrolment growth

 According to the 2017 Incoming Student Survey, 71% of incoming undergraduate students would not have accepted their offer without co-op.
-The University has more co-op students than Canada's next two largest post-secondary co-op institutions - combined.
+The University has nearly three times as many co-op students as the next two largest post-secondary co-op institutions - combined.

 Take a look at the interactive chart below to see a breakdown of University of Waterloo enrolment over the last five years across multiple data points.